-To learn more about this group, contact Deborah Whaley at email@example.com.
+To learn more about this group, please contact its director, Deborah Whaley (email@example.com).

 The Contemporary Literary and Film Theory Working Group explores the ways in which debates in contemporary literary theory and film theory do and do not overlap.
 While the disciplines of literary studies and film studies have developed in parallel since the 1970s, the theoretical debates in each discipline have a more varied trajectory.
 For example, the disciplines have considered the relation between print and audiovisual culture and processes globalization from quite different perspectives, even though the concept of transnationalism has been a key term in both disciplines for at least decade.
 Likewise, both disciplines have reevaluated the relation between ethics, politics, and the arts, but have come to different conclusions regarding central aspects of the relation (including matters of subalternity and counter-hegemony).
 Finally, matters of digital or new media have prompted both disciplines to reconsider previous theoretical work on narrative and discourse.